 Ira T. Lott, M.D.

-lzheimer’s disease connection is even more interesting.
-Despite the fact that plaques and tangles are universal by age 40 years, not every individual with Down syndrome develops dementia.
+Importantly, despite the fact that plaques and tangles are essentially universal by age 40 years, not every individual with Down syndrome develops dementia.
 While the prevalence of dementia increases with age, we follow many individuals in their 60s and beyond who have not experienced cognitive decline.
 The biomarkers that may signal cognitive decline are the subject of a current major research project funded by the National Institutes of Health (NIH) that involves many UCI MIND researchers.

 We do know that amyloid is first deposited in the frontal lobe and entorhinal cortex of young adults with Down syndrome.
 These brain areas govern emotional reaction, executive functioning and memory processes.
-Although the brain cells appear normal in these early plaques, the neurons have a certain chemical profile which, in later life, results in “cell suicide” or apoptosis.
-While this finding is of grave concern, it also provides a basis for hope, if a therapy for dementia which is safe, tolerable and effective is found for older adults with Down syndrome.
-Then stepping the intervention back to earlier age epochs may improve cognition in children and young adults with the disorder.
-This type of therapeutic window exists only in Down syndrome and unites the efforts of both pediatric and adult researchers.
+Although the brain cells appear normal in patients with these early plaques, the neurons have a certain chemical profile which, in later life, results in apoptosis or “cell death.”
+While this finding is of grave concern, it also provides a basis for hope, if a therapy for dementia that is safe, tolerable and effective is found for older adults with Down syndrome, then stepping the intervention back to earlier age epochs may improve cognition in children and young adults with the disorder.
+This type of therapeutic window is largely unique to Down syndrome and unites the efforts of both pediatric and adult researchers.